LiminMHuang/lecture-python-programming.myst/lectures/lecture12_matplotlib.md

 <a id='index-4'></a>
 Sometimes we want multiple subplots in one figure.

-Here is an example that generates 6 histograms.
+Here is an example that generates 6 histograms

 ```{code-cell} ipython3
 :hide-output: false